bagisto/bagisto-docs/docs/1.x/packages/create_acl.md

 With this feature the administrator can allow/disallow other users to access parts of Bagisto.

 ## Create a new ACL file
-There are some steps that the user has to follow to create ACL.
-The user has to create a file in the `packages/ACME/HelloWorld/src/Config` path named as `acl.php`,
+Create a new file named as `acl.php` inside your package **config** folder, for example `packages/ACME/HelloWorld/src/Config` and add the following code.

 ````php
 <?php